-For his NYC, NJ, and Connecticut gynecomastia patients, Dr. Jacobs typically performs male breast reduction operation is performed on an out-patient, ambulatory basis in our fully accredited, hospital-type operating suite, which is certified by The Joint Commission.
+For his NYC, NJ, and Connecticut gynecomastia patients, Dr. Jacobs typically performs male breast reduction surgery on an out-patient, ambulatory basis.
+The surgery is done in our fully accredited, hospital-type operating suite, which is certified by The Joint Commission.
 Surgery takes from 60 to 90 minutes and is performed under “twilight sleep” sedation.

 Safe, “twilight sleep” anesthesia (see below) is administered by a board-certified MD anesthesiologist.
 The patient will be sleeping gently and comfortably – eyes closed, without any pain and totally unaware of the passage of time.
 And he will awaken quickly after surgery – refreshed, alert and with no grogginess, nausea, hangover or sore throat.

 Tumescent fluid is then injected into the areas of concern through a tiny 1/8 inch nick in the skin on the side of the chest just under the armpit.
 This fluid, a standard technique used by every surgeon, contains additional medication to numb the tissues, different medicine to reduce bleeding and saline (salt water) which makes the tissues soft, mushy and easier to remove.

 Then aggressive liposuction, performed through the same nick in the skin and utilizing Dr. Jacobs’ custom-designed instruments, is initially used to contour the breast.
 In some cases, this is all that is necessary since the instrument is capable of removing both fat and breast tissue.
 The chest wall muscle (the “pec”) is unaffected by the surgery – we obviously cannot provide additional muscle and no muscle is injured or removed.
 By removing the overlying excess tissues, the skin will tighten, contour and re-drape, just like tissue paper, to reveal the underlying muscular contours.
 In essence, the tissues “masking” the muscles will have be removed.